-Growth over the long term in the large sports venues is due to a number of factors, including the expanding market, with facilities spending more on larger display systems; our product and services offering, which remains the most integrated and comprehensive offering in the industry; and our network of field sales and service offices, which are important to support our customers.
+Our expectations regarding growth over the long-term in the large sports venues is due to a number of factors, including the expanding market, with facilities spending more on larger display systems; our product and services offering, which remains the most integrated and comprehensive offering in the industry; and our network of field sales and service offices, which are important to support our customers.
 In addition, we benefit from the competitive nature of sports teams who strive to out-perform their competitors with display systems.
 This impact has and is expected to continue to be a driving force in increasing transaction sizes in new construction and major renovations.
 Growth in the large sports venues is also driven by the desire for high definition video displays, which typically drive larger displays or higher resolution displays, both of which increase the average transaction size.
 We believe that the effects of the economy have a lesser impact on the sports market as compared to our other markets because our products are generally revenue-generation tools (through advertising) for facilities, and the sports business is generally considered to be a recession-resistant business.
-Net sales in our sports marketing and mobile and modular portion of this business unit were not significant in the first quarter of fiscal 2009 or 2008.
-Net sales in both these areas were less than 5% of total sales for both periods.
+Net sales in our sports marketing and mobile and modular portion of this business unit were less than 5% of total sales and thus were not significant in the first half of fiscal 2008.

-As described above, an important factor in orders for the remainder of fiscal 2009 will be our success in winning a limited number of large contracts expected to be awarded in the large sports venue niche over the remainder of the fiscal year.
-There are a number of transactions, each exceeding \$8 million, which could have a significant impact on both orders and sales.
+As described above, an important factor in orders and sales for the remainder of fiscal 2009 will be our success in winning a limited number of large contracts expected to be awarded in the large sports venue niche primarily in the third quarter.
+These transactions, exceeding \$5 million each, could have a significant impact on both orders and sales.